SL3 with no lens

 Leica SL3 review

-The Leica SL3 is the third in the series, starting with the magnificently minimalist 24 MP Leica SL.
-Kevin Carter takes a look.
+The Leica SL3 is the third in the series of mirrorless models, which started with the magnificently minimalist 24 MP Leica SL.
+I take a look at what’s changed and why you should buy it.

 What is it?